PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 # Get the secret in plain-text

-$s = Read-PowerPassSecret -Match "My Client App" -PlainTextPasswords
+$s = Read-PowerPassSecret -Title "My Client App" -PlainTextPasswords

 $clientId = $s.UserName